 EuroMillions draws are held every Tuesday and Friday at 20:45 CET in Paris.
 When it comes to choosing lucky numbers, players can choose from a range of 1 to 50, and the lucky stars from 1 to 12.

-EuroJackpot draws are held in Helsinki, Finland, on Fridays at 21:00 local time.
+EuroJackpot results can be found right here and are held in Helsinki, Finland, on Tuesdays and Fridays at 21:00 local time.
 Although the draws take place in Finland, the actual lottery data feed is carried out in Germany and Denmark.
 Hitting a EuroJackpot top prize means you need to match 5 main numbers and 2 bonus balls.

 EuroMillions and EuroJackpot Prizes:

 EuroMillions has a total of 13 prize tiers.
 That means you stand a 1 in 13 chance to land a consolation prize in any one of these tiers.
-EuroJackpot has a starting size of 17 million Euro.
-It can increase to a much higher figure like 190 million Euro if there are consistent rollovers.
+EuroJackpot has a starting jackpot of 10 million Euro.
+It can increase to a much higher figure like 120 million Euro if there are consistent rollovers.

 Special occasion draws have also been arranged for EuroMillions, like the EuroMillions Superdraw, for example.
 In this case, the jackpots get raised up to 100 or even 130 million Euro.
 This usually happens 2-3 times a year.
 That’s another fact about the EuroMillions that makes it vastly unique to the EuroJackpot lottery.